simplify-framework/intrusion/README.md

 ![NPM Downloads](https://img.shields.io/npm/dw/simplify-intrusion)
 ![Package Version](https://img.shields.io/github/package-json/v/simplify-framework/intrusion?color=green)

+- Host Intrusion Detection and Prevention
+  + Detect modules are loaded by require('module').
+  + Detect modules are compiled by module._compile('code').

+- Network Intrusion Detection and Prevention
+  + Detect HTTP/HTTPS/UDP/TCP outbound connection.
+  + Redirect the outbound connection to a honeypot.

 ### Setup your AWS environment or IAM Role in your Lambdas with this permission:

 This library requires AWS IAM Role to allow publishing the CloudWatch Metrics to a custom namespace: